zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 }
 ```

-If a new type should be created with properties additional to the ones above, a reference to the base type can be added by simply specifying the base type's Id.
+If a new type should be created with properties additional to the ones above, you can add a reference to the base type by simply specifying the base type's Id.

 ```json
 {